UA Named One of the Nation's Top 50 Public Institutions

 With its wide range of high-level academic and cutting-edge research opportunities, the University of Arizona seeks to redefine and elevate the student experience.
 These efforts have been recognized in the latest rankings by U.S. News & World Report.

 The UA placed at No. 46 among public institutions in the publication's Best Colleges 2019 rankings – 14 spots higher than last year.
 Among all universities, public and private, the UA was No. 106, an 18-spot improvement over the university's 2018 ranking and the UA's highest appearance on the U.S. News & World Report list in almost 10 years.

-U.S. News & World Report also ranked the UA as one of the top 100 values in higher education, with the university placing 97th on the publication's Best Value Schools list.
-The UA appears on the report's list of A+ Schools for B Students.
+The UA finished tied for 68th on the publication's list of the Best Colleges for Veterans.
+U.S. News & World Report also ranked the UA as one of the top 100 values in higher education, with the university placing 97th on the Best Value Schools list.
+The UA ranked No. 108 in a nationwide survey of high school guidance counselors, and the university appears on the report's list of A+ Schools for B Students.